ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/EN/README.md

 ## Commands
 - autorole (Prompts you with a prompt to go through to add differnt roles and emoijs)
+- setuptch (Sets the channel mentioned to an update channel.
+This means the reaction roles in this channel will stay alive after a restart.
+This is set per server.)

 ## Events
 These events that are **REQUIRED** for the command to work